alibertay/TwitterBot/README.md

-# TrendBot
+# TwitterBot
-A Twitter bot what can return the Twitter trends.

-The bot is using Selenium and BS4 so you have to install them.
+This bot is using python Selenium and BS4 so you have to install them.

+1-) How to install python (https://realpython.com/installing-python/)
+2-) How to install Selenium (https://selenium-python.readthedocs.io/installation.html)
+3-) How to install BS4 (https://www.tutorialspoint.com/beautiful_soup/beautiful_soup_installation.htm)

-You can use the bot with or without log in to Twitter.
+You can learn the trends and write the tweets with using this bot.